unknownbrackets/maxcso/README.md

    --threads=N     Specify N threads for I/O and compression --quiet         Suppress status output
-   --fast          Use only basic zlib for fastest result --use-METHOD    Use a compression method: zlib, Zopfli, or 7zdeflate
+   --crc           Log CRC32 checksums, ignore output files and methods --fast          Use only basic zlib for fastest result --block=N       Specify a block size (default is 2048)
-                   By default, zlib and 7zdeflate are used --no-METHOD     Disable a compression method
+                   Most readers only support the 2048 size --use-METHOD    Enable a compression method: zlib, Zopfli, or 7zdeflate By default, zlib and 7zdeflate are used --no-METHOD     Disable a compression method, same as above
 ```

 Because Zopfli is significantly slower than the other methods, and uses a lot more memory, it
 is disabled by default.
-Use `--use-zopfli` for maximum compression.
+Add `--use-zopfli` for maximum compression.

 Platforms